cashubtc/nuts/tests/29-tests.md

 Expected behavior:

-- The mint rejects the request because quote IDs must be unique.
+- The mint rejects the request because quote IDs must be unique (error code `11016`).
 - No outputs are signed.

 ## Batch mint rejects mixed payment methods